Due to concerns related to COVID-19, the Kids Kare service provider is unable to care for sick children at this time.

 Kids Kare at Home

-If your child is mildly ill or if your regular child care is unavailable, and you must be at U-M (at work or school), Kids Kare at Home may be able to help.
+If your regular child caregiver is unavailable, and you must work or study for U-M, Kids Kare at Home may be able to help.

-- Sick child or backup child care for U-M families
+- Backup, in-your-home child care for U-M families

 - For children ages 13 and under (or older children with special needs up to the age of 25 who cannot be left alone)

-- Care is provided by Kennedy Care/Safe at Home, a contracted vendor
+- Care is provided by Kennedy Care/Safe at Home, a contracted supplier of services

 Learn more about Kids Kare at Home: